Free bets are essentially free money. That is, if you know what to do with them!

 First and foremost, you must check the free bet terms for any specific requirements.
 You don’t want to spend time looking for a suitable selection, only to find that your bet doesn’t meet the required criteria.

-Your free bet may need to be placed on a specific sport, event or market or it may need to be placed at minimum or maximum odds.
+Your free bet may need placing on a specific sport, event or market, or it may require placing at minimum or maximum odds.

 Let’s take a look at the terms for the Coral sign up offer, where they’ll give you £20 in free bets if you first bet £5.

-The key free bet terms to note are as follows…
+The key free bet terms are as follows.

 - Credited as 4 x £5 free bets.